prabuj1611/Winter_Carnival_Optimization_Project/README.md

 # Key Sections of the Analysis

-Visualization and Insights
+Visualization and Insights:

 Analyze vendor profitability and visitor preferences for the Angels’ Market.

 Provide recommendations to optimize vendor allocation and layout.

-Statistical Summary
+Statistical Summary:

 Analyze historical Disney box office data to identify trends and successful segments.

-Segmentation and Targeting
+Segmentation and Targeting:

 Segment regional households using clustering techniques to tailor marketing strategies.

-Conjoint Analysis and A/B Testing
+Conjoint Analysis and A/B Testing:

 Optimize the Arundelle Ball setup and determine the most effective marketing image.

-Forecasting
+Forecasting:

 Predict Disney’s FY 2025 Earnings Per Share (EPS) using time-series forecasting.

-Classification
+Classification:

 Predict visitor preferences for indoor or outdoor activities to refine marketing campaigns.

-Strategic Memo
+Strategic Memo:

 Draw lessons from the Hockey Canada case study to recommend revenue diversification and community engagement strategies.